Unscrambling the lensed galaxies in JWST images behind SMACS0723: Results and Discussion

-A striking feature of this new JWST/NIRCam image is the morphology of the baryonic component responsible for the intracluster light (ICL), which exhibits a loop-like feature in the northwest component and a large lobe in the southeast component, although some background noise can also be seen in each of the four corners of the image due to unoptimized sky subtraction in JWST reduction pipeline (Fig.~\ref{fig:ICL}).
+A striking feature of this new JWST/NIRCam image is the morphology of the baryonic component responsible for the intracluster light (ICL), which exhibits a loop-like feature in the northwest component and a large lobe in the southeast component.
+We perform our own reduction of the raw images to mitigate the variations in sky background across chips as described in \S \ref{s:data}, although some background noise can also be seen in each of the four corners of the image due to unoptimized sky subtraction in the JWST reduction pipeline (Fig.~\ref{fig:ICL}).
 The ICL is due to stars stripped away from their galaxies but still gravitationally bound to the cluster.
 Earlier work has suggested that the ICL is a good tracer of the DM distribution (or vice-versa) since both stars in the ICL and DM are expected to behave as collisionless particles and thus respond only to gravity \citep{Montes2018b}.
-The ICL in SMACS0723 extends beyond the current set of lensing constraints but in combination with weak lensing derived from the JWST images it should be possible to produce a lens model that covers the entire range of the ICL in a way that gives insights as to the intriguing apparent correlation between the ICL and the DM distribution.
+Our initial SL model exhibits a similar macro-structure to the ICL as seen in Fig.~\ref{fig:ICL}.
+The ICL also extends beyond the current set of SL constraints, but in combination with weak lensing derived from the JWST images it should be possible to produce a lens model that covers the entire range of the ICL in a way that gives insights as to the intriguing apparent correlation between the ICL and the DM distribution.
 In particular, the presence of these large-scale features in the ICL may motivate detailed simulations to examine the merging scenarios that constrain the time since the major merger and estimate the relative velocities involved.

 We note that after this paper was submitted to the archive, and prior to submission to ApJ, we have become aware of two other papers on SL modeling in this field \citep{Mahler2022, Caminha2022}.
 There are some differences in the results presented in these other papers, but we have checked and found that including their results into our lens model does not alter the results of this study.